smart-data-lake/getting-started/presentation/lecture_notes.md

 ## SDL Viewer
 There is a new extension of SDLB which visualize the configuration and its documentation.
 This acts as an data catalog and presents beside the dependencies (DAG) all metadata information of dataObject and Actions.
-The viewer runs in a seperate container and can be launched browsing to [localhost:5000](http://localhost:5000).
+The viewer runs in a separate container and can be launched browsing to [localhost:5000](http://localhost:5000).
 > Note: there is still an issue with parsing "unresolved" variables.
 If you see just "Loading", uncomment out the `$METASTOREPW` in `config/global.conf`.